 Passing Muster with the FBI

 Successful Test-taker #1 was a licensed public accountant who loaned his personal vehicle to a sibling's boyfriend (who coincidentally resembled him), with his driver's license in the glove compartment.
 The boyfriend was stopped for speeding and produced the test-taker's driver's license, claiming it to be his own.
 The incident occurred at night so it was quite possible that the detaining officer could not distinguish differences before he issued the citation.
 The boyfriend never told Test-taker #1 about the incident, nor did he ever pay the ticket.
 Some months passed.
 Test-taker #2 filled out his Application for the non-attorney exam.
 He had no knowledge of the ticket and therefore believed his answers to be truthful to questions regarding civil judgments and violations, etc. The FBI discovered the unpaid infraction and reported the matter to the U.S. Tax Court Office of Admissions.
-Test-taker #1 reported that he was denied admission to the Tax Court Bar for his "failure to disclose".
+Test-taker #1 reported that he was denied admission to the Tax Court Bar for his 'failure to disclose'.

 Successful Test-taker #2 was a licensed attorney in a neighboring country.
-He believed himself to be in "good standing" when he filled out the non-attorney application.
+He believed himself to be in good standing when he filled out the non-attorney application.
 But he filed papers late that were required annually by his country's bar authority to let them know that he was in practice.
-Consequently, he was temporarily made "inactive" in that country's listing of approved attorneys.
-The attorney called the Bar-equivalent authority in his home country to report his oversight and submit his updated paperwork that affirmed his "active" status.
+Consequently, he was temporarily made 'inactive' in that country's listing of approved attorneys.
+The attorney called the Bar-equivalent authority in his home country to report his oversight and submit his updated paperwork that affirmed his active status.
 According to the attorney, it turned out that a clerk did not update the records immediately, after supposedly telling the attorney that he would do so.
-So, when the FBI investigated, the official entry was still listed as "inactive" status.
-Subsequently, it was the erroneous, published "inactive" status that was picked-up by the FBI and reported to the U.S. Tax Court Office of Admissions.
-Test-taker #2 reported that he was denied admission to the Tax Court Bar for "misrepresentation".
+So, when the FBI investigated, the official entry was still listed as inactive status.
+Subsequently, it was the erroneous, published inactive status that was picked-up by the FBI and reported to the U.S. Tax Court Office of Admissions.
+Test-taker #2 reported that he was denied admission to the Tax Court Bar for 'misrepresentation'.

-Tax Law Institute
+The Tax Law Institute at Washington, DC

-1717 N Street NW Washington DC 20036
+1717 N Street NW Washington, DC 20036